Coastal Caria

 Weather:

-- We will expect late fall weather on the Mediterranean in late October with temperatures in the 70s F, going down into the 60s at night.
+- We will expect late summer weather on the Mediterranean in September-October with temperatures up to 80s F, going down into the 60s at night.
 While it usually does not rain in this season, we will expect a few cloudy days, which will be perfect for shore explorations.
 In the afternoons, the wind could pick up, so a long sleeve shirt or windbreaker might be desirable.
 The cabins have air conditioning units, but these are unlikely to be necessary.

 Packing: